msabrishami/isc-website-mjhp/markdowns/identification.md

 * Have your thumbprint scanned.
 * Have your photo taken.

 You will receive your new ID card via mail within three to four weeks.
-If you have not received your new ID card after 60 days, visit [Driver’s License & ID Card Status](https://www.dmv.ca.gov/portal/driver-licenses-identification-cards/drivers-license-id-card-status/).
+If you have not received your new ID card after 60 days, visit <a href="https://www.dmv.ca.gov/portal/driver-licenses-identification-cards/drivers-license-id-card-status/">Driver’s License & ID Card Status</a>.

 ## Real ID